andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 It is not difficult to write secure code in rails, but anyway I use and recommend using an static code analyzer focused in security.
-[Brakeman](https://github.com/presidentbeef/brakeman) scans your code for any security vulnerability and should be run after each code change as a CI process.
+[Brakeman](https://github.com/presidentbeef/brakeman) gem scans your code for any security vulnerability and should be run after each code change as a CI process.

 To install just add brakeman in your Gemfile.